GamesCrafters/gamescrafters.github.io/content/_index.md

 # **Computational Game Theory at UC Berkeley**

 We are an applied research group under the supervision of [Prof. Dan Garcia](https://people.eecs.berkeley.edu/~ddgarcia/).
 We develop systems and techniques to [solve games](https://en.wikipedia.org/wiki/Solved_game) and interfaces to interact with these systems.
-During the semester, we introduce new members to our team by facilitating a 2-unit course providing a guided overview intersecting the theories of computation and games.
+During the semester, we introduce new members to our team by organizing a 2-unit course providing a guided overview intersecting the theories of computation and games.

 {{< columns >}}